CNES/aviso-fes/docs/source/cxx.rst

 =======

 This library allows you to make tide predictions using C++ and Python.
 The Python part is documented in the rest of this documentation.
-Here, we want to explain to readers who only want to use the C++ part of this library.
+This section is intended for readers who primarily want to use the C++ part of this library.

 This documentation presents how to use the API to calculate tides in C++ using either the FES 2022 model or GOT models.
 The FES 2022 model is used to make tide predictions in SWOT KaRIn products.

-The management part is not provided in this library, but we will illustrate it with the example.
+Build system integration is not provided in this library, but we will illustrate it with an example.
 In a more advanced use case, this library must be integrated with CMake, but here we will focus on explaining basic usage using command line commands to make it as simple as possible.